You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 From the private FB group

-If you want more help or inspiration with putting together a schedule that fits you like a handmade glove, take a look at the scheduling section in Passer’s Playbook.
+Consider the above, or if you want more help or inspiration putting together a schedule that fits you like a handmade glove, take a look at the scheduling materials in Passer’s Playbook.

 You’ll get sample schedules, example schedules from real students, and detailed study plans I made for clients (who passed).